rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 # Intro

 This submission consists of three parts:

 1. A framework built on top of DeepMind's Gridworlds, enabling multi-objective and multi-agent scenarios.
-The support for multi-agent scenarios was finished during this hackathon.
+I completed the support for multi-agent scenarios during this hackathon.
 The multi-objective functionality was complete already before.
 2. Description of one example multi-agent environment scenario.
 The scenario illustrates the relationship between corporate organisations and the rest of the world.
 The scenario has the following aspects of AI safety:
     * A need for the agent to actively seek out side effects in order to spot them before it is too late - this is the main AI safety aspect the author desires to draw attention to;
     * Buffer zone;